In our stories, Dr. King is good, Malcolm X is bad.

 The principle of self defense, even involving weapons and bloodshed, has never been condemned, even by Gandhi.

 Malcolm X was equally important in America’s fight toward her highest promises and ideals as Dr. King.
-Both leaders brought pride and dignity to a people oppressed by hundreds of years of slavery, Jim Crow, segregation, terrorism, propaganda, and systemically imposed poverty.
+Both leaders brought a renewed sense of pride and dignity to a people oppressed by hundreds of years of slavery, Jim Crow, segregation, terrorism, propaganda, and systemically imposed poverty.

-Malcolm’s teachings in particular led to campaigns like “Black Is Beautiful,” aimed at re-learning to love blackness for what it is and to unlearn self-hate taught by a constantly “othering” narrative that said: The color of your skin and the shape of your nose and lips, the texture of your hair… is less-than.
+Malcolm’s teachings in particular led to campaigns like “Black Is Beautiful,” aimed at re-learning to love blackness for what it is and to unlearn self-hate taught by a constantly “othering” narrative that said: The color of your skin and the shape of your nose and lips, the texture of your hair… is ugly, even wrong.

 America is better for the legacy Malcolm X left us.
 We’ll be better still the more we begin to recognize it.